To whom it may concern:

 - expertise and knowledge about a complex condition

-- renewed interest in slowing down and smelling the roses
+- ability to slow down and smell the roses

 - more compassion for others who are suffering

-- increased knowledge of my own body and health
+- better knowledge of my own body and health

-- a reason to eat better, exercise and take care of myself
+- a reason to eat more nutritiously, exercise and take care of myself

 - reasons to rest when I need it